findstarlink/sat-timings/README.md

-# sat-timings
+# satellite-path-predictor
-The core library used to predict the path of satellites
+A library for predicting the visibility timings and path of satellites.